Race or color

 Employers are not allowed to discriminate against you because of:

-• attendance or participation in schools or places of worship generally associated with certain minority groups,
+- attendance or participation in schools or places of worship generally associated with certain racial or ethnic groups,

 Examples of discrimination